Mubarak Mandi Palace: History

-The first Dogra Radjas
+The First Dogra Rajas

 According to the Rajdarshani, a historical chronicle by 19th-century historian Ganeshdas Badenra, the Mubarak Mandi palace was founded when Raja Dhruv Dev (1707–1733) in 1710, after consulting his astrologers, moved his residence from the older palace in Purani Mandi to a new, grander location overlooking the Tawi River.
 Over time, this area evolved into what is now known as Mubarak Mandi.
 His son, Raja Ranjit Dev (1733–1781), expanded the palace complex by commissioning additional structures.
 However, real power during Ranjit Dev’s rule rested with his influential prime minister, Mian Mota, as the king’s authority was relatively weak.

 In 1783, the palace complex faced a devastating setback when the Sukerchakia Misl, a powerful Sikh confederacy, attacked Jammu and set large parts of the palace ablaze.
 This event marked the beginning of an unstable period characterised by political strife, factional conflicts, and palace intrigues.
 This turbulent era continued until 1808, when Maharaja Ranjit Singh of Punjab captured Jammu, incorporating it into his kingdom.
 Later, Maharaja Ranjit Singh granted the territory of Jammu as a jagir (feudal land grant) to Kishore Singh, a relative of Raja Ranjit Dev.
 This title passed to Kishore’s son, Gulab Singh, ushering in a new phase of Dogra rule in Jammu.